BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/gundabad_and_dol_guldur.md

 - **Spider Webs** `ACTIVE`

-A Mirkwood Spider can shoot webs, treated as a [throwing weapon][Throwing Weapon] with a range of 8".
-If the spider hits its target, do not roll To Wound.
-Instead, the model suffers the effects of the [Paralyse] Magical Power, however the effects will not immediately end should this model have no Will points or be slain.
-If this hits a Cavalry model, both the rider and mount will be hit.
-A Hero model hit may spend a Fate point to avoid its effects If the Hero is a Cavalry model, this would negate the effects on both the rider and mount.
+A Mirkwood Giant Spider can shoot spider webs; these are treated as throwing weapons with a range of 8".
+If a model is hit by a webs shot by a Mirkwood Giant Spider, no To Wound Roll is made.
+Instead, the hit model is immediately counted as being under the effects of the [Paralyse] Magical Power; however, the effects will not immediately end should this model have no Will Points or be slain.
+If a Cavalry model is hit by this shooting attack, do not roll to see which part of the model (rider or Mount) is hit; both are automatically hit.
+A Hero model hit by a web may spend a Fate Point to avoid its effects.
+If they do, reduce their Fate Points by 1 and the webs have no effect.
+If the Hero is a Cavalry model, then a Fate Point spent in this manner will negate the webs on both rider and Mount.

 </div>